Wilmer Flores Player Props: Giants vs. Athletics

 Wilmer Flores At The Plate

-- Flores will look to extend his six-game hitting streak.
-He's batting .435 with one homer in his last games.
+- Flores is batting .478 with one homer during his last outings and is riding a seven-game hitting streak.

-- In 31.6% of his games this year, Flores has had at least one RBI.
-He's picked up more than one in 8.9% and driven in three or more of his team's runs in one contest.
+- Flores has picked up an RBI in 31.3% of his games this year, with more than one RBI in 8.8% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.